picoxr/system-key-config-runtime/README.md

 Note: Regarding JAR file creation and usage, please refer to [the Guideline](https://github.com/PicoSupport/PicoSupport/blob/master/How_to_use_JAR_file_in_Unity_project_on_Pico_device.docx)

 ## Introduction
+This JAR file is used to config system home key

+## Modify AndroidManifest

-1. Modify the AndroidManifest file.
+ Modify the AndroidManifest file.
 Add android:sharedUserId="android.uid.system" in the Manifest tag.

 Add permissions: